PETANQUE

 Pétanque.
 A fun game with a weird name.

-Pronounced “Paytonk”, this sport find its orgin in the early 1900’s in the south of France.
-Pétanque means “feet together” (“pieds tanqués”), as player throw bowls (“boules”) with their two feet inside a small circle and try to get as close as possible to a little wooden jack (“bouchon”/“cochonnet”) to score points.
-It can be played i
+Pronounced “Paytonk”, this sport finds its origin in the early 1900’s in the south of France.
+Pétanque means “feet together” (“pieds tanqués”), as players throw bowls (“boules”) with their two feet inside a small circle and try to get as close as possible to a little wooden jack (“bouchon”/“cochonnet”) to score points.
+It can be played individually or more frequently in teams of two or three.

 Pétanque arrived in St Kilda in 1992, when the “St Kilda Pétanque Club” was formed and combined with the St Kilda Bowling Club and the Emerald Hill Cricket Club to form the St Kilda Sports Club.
 A “piste” was constructed on a disused bowling green.
 There are a number of clubs in Australia and in Victoria.
 All in all 2500+ players down under.
-Petanque is played in a very social spirit but can also be very competitive.
+Pétanque is played in a very social spirit but can also be very competitive.

 Whether you play or not, if you want to try pétanque and/or organise an event around pétanque, feel free to join us or contact us.
 You can find us on Facebook or Club President Wim Degger on 03 9534 5229 or via email bookings@stkildasportsclub.com.au